mvolkmann/blog/src/swift/Xcode.md

 Xcode used to support debug mode in Previews, but now it is only supported in the Simulator.
-This is why `print` output never appears when running in Preview.
-This is really bad because the Simulator takes much longer to start than Preview!

 To make the console area appear automatically when new text is written to it, select Xcode ...
 Preferences... ...
 Behaviors ...
 Generates output,